syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 /// <param name="selectedAnnotation">The selected annotation instance may be obtained from the annotation selected event</param>
 void EditSelectedAnnotation(Annotation selectedAnnotation)
 {
-    //Edit the annotation properties.
+    // Edit the annotation properties.
     selectedAnnotation.Color = Colors.Green; //Stroke color.
     selectedAnnotation.Opacity = 0.75f; // 75% Opacity

-    //Type cast to edit the properties of the specific annotation type.
+    // Type cast to edit the properties of the specific annotation type.
 Here the first annotation is a circle annotation. if (selectedAnnotation is CircleAnnotation circleAnnotation)
     {
         circleAnnotation.FillColor = Colors.Red; //Inner fill color.